Imported Vs. Local Flowers

 So with over 900 flower farms across Australia, why are we importing flowers from overseas you may ask.
-The reason is because it is much cheaper to grow flowers in warmer climates all year round.
+The reason is that it is much cheaper to grow flowers in warmer climates all year round.
 Whilst this may not seem like much of an issue, the wages and terrible working conditions of the local workers overseas is.

 Not a lot of people know that Victorian growers produce the majority of the fresh flowers in Australia.
 The reason for this is that it is an ideal climate and conditions for growing flowers.

 The flowers I buy and sell at Daily Blooms will never be imported.
-They will always be locally grown from farmers that I meet and talk to everyday.
-This means that my flowers will be based on what's in season as well as what I am loving at the time.
+They will always be locally grown from farmers that I meet and talk to every day.
+This means that my flowers will be based on what's in a season as well as what I am loving at the time.
 We find the quality of locally grown flowers to be superior, they are not sprayed with unknown poisons and plus, we are supporting Australian businesses.